How to Deal with Lost Luggage

-The Department of Transportation claims that only 1-2% of baggage is classified as "lost luggage", the remaining 98-99% is returned to the owner within 2-3 weeks.
+If your luggage does not arrive at the baggage carousel, do not panic.
+Most of the time, so-called “lost” luggage really is not lost; but just delayed.
+The Department of Transportation claims that only 1-2% of luggage is classified as "lost luggage", the remaining 98-99% is returned to the owner within 2-3 weeks.

 Lost Luggage Tips

-· The simplest way to avoid the losing a bag is traveling light.
-Take only carry-on luggage so you have your eye on your belongings at all times.
+The simplest way to avoid losing your valuable belongings is traveling light.
+Take only carry-on luggage so that you can keep an eye on it at all times.

-· If checking your baggage is unavoidable, add some distinguishing markings or ribbons/tape, to avoid someone else mistakenly claiming your bag as their own.
-Add labels containing your name and flight details, and make sure the airline attached labels are complete and legible.
+Add some unique markings or ribbons/tape while packing, to avoid someone else mistakenly claiming your bag as their own.
+Add labels containing your name and flight details, and make sure the labels attached by the airlines are complete and legible.